YoushanZhang/Transfer-Learning/Code/Traditional/MDA/README.md

 If you find it is helpful, please cite it as:

 `
 Zhang, Youshan, and Brian D. Davison.
 (2020).
 Impact of ImageNet Model Selection on Domain Adaptation.
-In 2020 IEEE Winter Applications of Computer Vision Workshops (WACVW).
+In Proceedings of the IEEE Winter Conference on Applications of Computer Vision Workshops (pp. 173-182).
 `

 `